MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5601.md

 -->

-As an accountant, use the report to:
+Accountants use the report to:

 * Track the value of fixed assets over time and reconcile the values with the general ledger.
-* Monitor the depreciation of fixed assets and ensure that it is in compliance with relevant accounting standards.
+* Monitor the depreciation of fixed assets and ensure that it complies with accounting standards.
 * Identify and correct discrepancies between the fixed asset list and other financial records.

-As a financial controller, use the report to:
+Controllers use the report to:

-* Analyze the fixed asset values for the organization and make strategic decisions based on the information provided by the report.
+* Analyze the fixed asset values for the organization and make strategic decisions.
-* Generate a report to share with stakeholders, such as investors or auditors, to provide a comprehensive overview of the organization's fixed assets.
+* Share a comprehensive overview of the organization's fixed assets with stakeholders such as investors or auditors.

-As a compliance officer, use the report to:
+Compliance officers use the report to:

-* Verify that the organization's fixed asset information is accurate and complete, and that all relevant regulations are being followed.
+* Verify that the organization's fixed asset information is accurate and complete, and follows relevant regulations.
-* Track changes to fixed asset information over time and ensure that they are properly documented and approved.
+* Track changes to fixed asset information over time and ensure that they're documented and approved.
-* Prepare reports and other documentation related to fixed assets for audits and regulatory inspections.
+* Prepare reports and other documentation for audits and regulatory inspections for fixed assets.

-As a fixed asset manager, use the report to:
+Fixed asset managers use the report to:

-* Create an asset inventory of all fixed assets owned by the organization at a specific point in time.
+* Create an asset inventory of all fixed assets that an organization owned at a specific point in time.
-* Verify the accuracy of fixed asset records by comparing them with the information provided in the report.
+* Verify the accuracy of fixed asset records by comparing them with the information in the report.

-As a facilities manager, use the report to:
+Facilities managers use the report to:

-* Keep track of the location and status of fixed assets within the organization.
+* Track the location and status of fixed assets in an organization.
 * Identify opportunities for equipment upgrades or replacements based on the age and condition of fixed assets.
-* Plan and budget for future capital expenditures related to fixed assets.
+* Plan for future capital expenditures related to fixed assets.

 ## Try the report